Bio724D/Bio724D_2025_2026/class_notes/unix_cheatsheet_03.md

   * Deleting specific lines
     - `seq 1 10 | sed 5d` -- delete line 5 from the input
     - `seq 1 10 | sed 4,8` -- delete lines 4 to 8 (inclusive) from the input

+  * Stopping after a specific line or match
+    - `seq '100 q' VoyageOfTheBeagle.txt` -- print first 100 lines
+    - `seq '/Coral/ q' VoyageOfTheBeagle.txt` -- print every line until a match to "Coral" is found and then quit